Join the HowToHookItUp.com Newsletter to stay updated on all the latest home theater and computer How-To guides

 Enjoy your Subwoofer and all the Bass it has to Offer

 That's all there is to it for connecting your powered subwoofer.
+If you followed the steps above, you've properly hooked up your subwoofer.
 Consider checking out our other How-To Guides to learn how to hook up the rest of your home theater.